Tom Starke: Bayern Munich

 It was announced on 16 May 2012 that Starke was signed by Bayern Munich on a three-year contract.
 It came after when TSG 1899 Hoffenheim signed Tim Wiese.
 Upon leaving TSG 1899 Hoffenheim, he made a statement, thanking both the club and supporters.

 However, Starke became a second choice goalkeeper for Bayern Munich behind Manuel Neuer and appeared on the substitute bench for most of the 2012–13 season He made his first appearance for the club on 31 October 2012 during a DFB-Pokal match against 1.
 FC Kaiserslautern without conceding any goals.
 Starke's Bundesliga debut for Bayern Munich came in a 1–0 away win at his previous team TSG 1899 Hoffenheim on 3 March 2013, and on his second Bundesliga appearance, in a match against 1.
 FC Nürnberg on 13 April, he saved a penalty from Timmy Simons with his face.
-Starke’s third appearance for the club came against SC Freiburg on 27 April 2013, keeping a clean sheet, as they won 1–0, breaking a Bundesliga record with 84 points (which they eventually finished the season with 91).
+Starke’s fourth appearance for the club came against SC Freiburg on 27 April 2013, keeping a clean sheet, as they won 1–0, breaking a Bundesliga record with 84 points (which they eventually finished the season with 91).
 In his first season at Bayern Munich, he was a member of Bayern Munich squad that won the Bundesliga, Champions League and DFB-Pokal.
 At the end of the 2012–13 season, Starke went on to make four appearances in all competitions.